dvdmtw98/notes/My Vault/Software Engineering/System Design/Deployment Strategy.md

 Different users will receive different versions of the application

 > [!INFO] What is a Canary ?
-> - The names from a old mining particle
+> - The name comes from a old mining particle
-> - Canary (type of bird) are more sensitive to toxic gases in the air due to which they acted as a  early warning detector
+> - Canary (type of bird) are more sensitive to toxic gases in the air, they acted as a danger detector
-> - If a canary fell over in its cage, it was clear that there was a danger and everyone needed to be cleared
+> - If a canary fell over in its cage, it was clear that there was danger and everyone needed to be cleared

 In the software world a small subset of the end users act like the canary